alokkumar1-wex/benefits-shadcn-ui-poc/README.md

 import { Button, Dialog, useToast } from "@/index"
 ```

+## Public API & Import Rules

+- `src/index.ts` is the single, stable export surface for the design system.
+Every module team should import exclusively from this file (or from the published package root) to guarantee predictable upgrade paths.
+- Our ESLint configuration blocks deep imports such as `@/components/ui/*`, `@/hooks/*`, or `@/lib/*` outside of the design system implementation.
+Violations fail CI with a clear error message: “Import from the design system public API instead of internal paths.”
+- **Allowed**:
+  - `import { Button } from "@/index"`
+  - `import { Button } from "benefits-bsharp-ui"`
+- **Forbidden**:
+  - `import { Button } from "@/components/ui/button"`
+  - `import { useToast } from "@/hooks/use-toast"`
+- When a new primitive is added, re-export it from `src/index.ts` and update consuming apps to reference only the public API.

 ## Design Tokens & Theming

 - CSS custom properties live in `src/styles/globals.css` (colors, spacing scale, typography, radii, component metrics).